heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Scheduling Framework.md

     Once all Permit plugins approve a Pod, it is sent for binding.

 2. **deny**
     If any Permit plugin denies a Pod, it is returned to the scheduling queue.
-This will trigger the Unreserve phase in [Reserve plugins](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#reserve).
+This will trigger the Unreserve phase in [](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#reserve).

 3. **wait** (with a timeout)
     If a Permit plugin returns "wait", then the Pod is kept in an internal "waiting" Pods list, and the binding cycle of this Pod starts but directly blocks until it gets approved.
-If a timeout occurs, **wait** becomes **deny** and the Pod is returned to the scheduling queue, triggering the Unreserve phase in [Reserve plugins](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#reserve).
+If a timeout occurs, **wait** becomes **deny** and the Pod is returned to the scheduling queue, triggering the Unreserve phase in [](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#reserve).

 #### Note:

-While any plugin can access the list of "waiting" Pods and approve them (see [`FrameworkHandle`](https://git.k8s.io/enhancements/keps/sig-scheduling/624-scheduling-framework#frameworkhandle)), we expect only the permit plugins to approve binding of reserved Pods that are in "waiting" state.
-Once a Pod is approved, it is sent to the [PreBind](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#pre-bind) phase.
+While any plugin can access the list of "waiting" Pods and approve them (see [](https://git.k8s.io/enhancements/keps/sig-scheduling/624-scheduling-framework#frameworkhandle)), we expect only the permit plugins to approve binding of reserved Pods that are in "waiting" state.
+Once a Pod is approved, it is sent to the [](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#pre-bind) phase.

 ### PreBind[](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#pre-bind)

 These plugins are used to perform any work required before a Pod is bound.
 For example, a pre-bind plugin may provision a network volume and mount it on the target node before allowing the Pod to run there.

-If any PreBind plugin returns an error, the Pod is [rejected](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#reserve) and returned to the scheduling queue.
+If any PreBind plugin returns an error, the Pod is [](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#reserve) and returned to the scheduling queue.

 ### Bind[](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#bind)